 It was in June 2018 – long before the unimaginable closing of theatres everywhere – that the lights went out on our prime local source of all forms of theatrical activity.

 All access to drama, dance, music, comedy in their many formats and sub-genres was suddenly denied to thousands.

 Our venerable former city hall had closed its doors to set out on the long road towards a massive reconstruction.
 A multi-million pound project to create a state of the art all-embracing cultural centre.
 A radical transformation into a theatre and cultural centre among the best in the country.

 There is escapism, too, to be found in a book, any book, whatever takes your fancy.
 The good news here is that Covid has pushed book sales to beyond 200 million for the first time since 2012.
 And that figure accounts only for physical books.
 Not the electronic versions.

-	Brains are being stimulated, informed, thrilled, amused, and experiencing the gamut of emotions by more than the often unsourced, unreliable and generally time-wasting offerings of the (anti-)social media.
+Brains are being stimulated, informed, thrilled and amused; experiencing the gamut of emotions as an antidote to the often unsourced, unreliable and generally time-wasting offerings of the (anti-)social media.

 Where there are books and readers there is hope.